justin13601/ACES/docs/source/configuration.md

   expression (satisfied if the regular expression evaluates to True), or a `any` key and the value being a list of strings (satisfied if there is an occurrence for any code in the list).

+  > [!NOTE]
-  **Note**: Each individual definition of `PlainPredicateConfig` and `code` will generate a separate predicate column.
-Thus, for memory optimization, it is strongly recommended to match multiple values using either the List of Values or Regular Expression formats whenever possible.
+  > Each individual definition of `PlainPredicateConfig` and `code` will generate a separate predicate
+  > column.
+Thus, for memory optimization, it is strongly recommended to match multiple values using either
+  > the List of Values or Regular Expression formats whenever possible.

 - `value_min`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either greater than or greater than or equal to